sci-42ver/SICP_SDF/sicp_notes.md

   - TODO summary of more comparisons.
 - > Yet the system has state!
   Here "Yet" means "the system has state" but "the stream version" to simulate that system doesn't have.
-- > Indeed, because of the presence of delay there may be *little relation between simulated time* in the model and the *order of events* during the evaluation. compare this with
+- > so that we *decouple time in our simulated world from the sequence of events* that take place during evaluation.
+Indeed, because of the presence of delay there may be *little relation between simulated time* in the model and the *order of events* during the evaluation. compare this with
   > By doing this we make the *time of execution* of a computation model *time in the world* that we are part of, and thus we get ``objects'' in our computer.
   "simulated time" -> "time in the world".
+  Here if we run the program, it is unknown when `cdr` of `cons-stream` will be calculated, so "decouple".
   - > On the other hand, if we look closely, we can see time-related problems creeping into *functional models* as well ... it must interleave the two transaction streams in some way that is constrained by *``real time''* as perceived by Peter and Paul
 - > Unifying the object view with the functional view may have little to do with programming, but rather with fundamental epistemological issues. object -> assignment -> not functional.
-## lec
+## @lec
+TODO read stream lec since [wayback machine is hacked temporarily](https://www.theverge.com/2024/10/11/24268040/internet-archive-data-breach-outage-hacked).
 ### 11
 - > operations
   See book